Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/README.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name of the this resource.
+Description: Name of the pool.
+It needs to be globally unique for each Azure DevOps Organization.

 Type: `string`